daniyalmaster693/SuperCorners/README.md

 ## Features

+- **Additional Zones** - Trigger actions when moving your mouse the middle of any screen edge.
 - **Launch Apps** - Launch apps directly from corners and zones.
 - **Run Shortcuts** - Run shortcuts directly from corners and zones.
 - **Open Files and Folders** - Open Files and Folders directly from corners and zones.